Overview: Developing a new I/O connector

 For bounded (batch) sources, there are currently two options for creating a Beam source:

-(Java only) For unbounded (streaming) sources, you must use the
+For Java and Python unbounded (streaming) sources, you must use the

-supports features that are useful for streaming pipelines, such as
+supports features that are useful for streaming pipelines, including checkpointing, controlling

 If you are not sure whether to use